lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-3.rst

 **2. Select the DP1 Images tab.**
 On the Portal landing page, click on the tab labeled "DP1 Images".
+Check boxes by "Observation Type and Source", "Location", "Timing", and "Spectral Coverage".
+Click the down-arrows in those fields to expand the content of the boxes.

 **3. Mouse-over for pop-up notes.**
 In the "DP1 Images" tab (Figure 1) use the mouse to hover-over the components of the UI or click on the question marks and see pop-up explanations of the functionality.